Negan: "All Out War"

 Negan gets word of one of his outposts being overrun by Rick's army and sends more men to fortify the remaining ones.
 This, in turn, leads to Ezekiel's army being eradicated in a failed attack.
 Negan also finds a way to eliminate all of the zombies that had flooded into the Sanctuary's courtyard, for he is later seen heading towards Alexandria.
 When he arrives at the Safe-Zone, he throws a grenade over the wall, demolishing one of the houses and getting Rick's attention.
-He threatens that 'there's more where that came from' and insists that he's here to parlay.
+He threatens that 'there's more where that came from' and insists that he is here to parlay.
 To support his claim, he has a blindfolded Holly brought out of his truck and offers to release her back to Rick.
 Rick agrees to talk only when Holly is safely back inside, and Negan agrees.
 This is later shown to be a ploy: it is revealed that Negan had Holly killed and she later reanimated.
 As the Alexandrians are distracted by this revelation, Negan orders his men to surround Alexandria and throws another grenade over the wall.
 Suddenly, gunfire erupts from behind several buildings.
 Surprised by this, Negan orders his men behind one of the trucks.
 He asks for one more grenade to use as cover and tells his men "the last boat is leaving... you'd better fucking be on it."
 He manages to escape, and they can make a fast exit.
-When a Savior makes an offhand comment about retreating, Negan retorts that this wasn't a retreat.
+When a Savior makes an offhand comment about retreating, Negan retorts that this was not a retreat.
 Pointing towards the smoke coming from Alexandria, he comments that this means they've "just fucking won."